turnage/turnage.github.io/water_color.md

 ![less_jank](https://i.imgur.com/G9m1lkg.png)

-Some steps are still visible here where the lines almost become parallel with ground (the worst case).
+Some steps are still visible here where the lines almost become parallel with scanlines (the worst case).
 You can take your pursuit of smooth polygons much further if that's your taste.
 [See here](http://mlab.uiah.fi/~kkallio/antialiasing/EdgeFlagAA.pdf) for a good start.

 ### Using a gpu like a reasonable person